UBC-MDS/pytweet/README.md

     - This function creates an analysis of what time of day the tweets occurs and plots the counts of tweets and hours.

 - `plot_hashtags`:
-    - This function creates an analysis of the hashtags in tweets, and plots the hashtag analysis.
+    - This function creates an analysis of the hashtags in tweets, and plots the most frequently used hashtag words.

 - `sentiment_analysis`:
     - This function applies sentiment analysis to tweets.
 It associates tokens in tweets with positive or negative sentiments and calculates their corresponding frequencies.